Bradley-Hower/201-reading-notes/class-13.md

 ### HTML5

 To store data, the `localstorage` object can be used.
 Using `setItem()`, `getItem()`, and `removeItem()` methods, data strings can be stored, retrieved, and deleted.
-Data is stored as name-value pairs, separated by a comma.
+Data is stored as key-value pairs, separated by a comma.
 To store only temporarily, the `sessionStorage` object can be used instead.
 To clear all of local storage, the empty `clear()` method can be used.

 To stringify data, use `JSON.stringify()` as a wrapper for the value for the set, and `JSON.parse()` as a total wrapper for the get.